Editorial by Mob: NYT Leadership Loses Control over Its Newsroom

 — Tom Cotton (@TomCottonAR) June 5, 2020

-The Times’s capitulation comes in contrast to other op-eds it has published.
+The Times’ capitulation comes in contrast to other op-eds it has published.

 The paper stood by its decision to recently publish an op-ed by the leadership of the Taliban, which harbored the terrorist group al-Qaeda, which is responsible for the 9/11 attacks and the deaths of more than 2,000 American troops in Afghanistan.